nicolas-fricke/google-doc-blog/README.md

 Simple web-app using [`article_json`](https://github.com/Devex/article_json) to turn a Google Drive folder into your personal blog Edit

+## Prerequisites

+* You need a running `ruby` installation >= version 2.3
+* Make sure to have the `bundler` gem installed

+## Usage

+1. Run `bundle install` to install all required dependencies
+2. Execute `bundle exec ruby app/server` to start the server
+3. You should be able to open the webapp via `http://localhost:4567` in your browser

 ## Running the tests

 Execute `bundle exec rspec` to run the entire test suite.